-For Suffolk Coastal there is the Coastal Action Against Abuse (CAAA).
-This is a group of professionals who work in partnership to raise public and professional awareness and understanding of the impact of domestic violence/abuse on victims, their families and the wider community within Suffolk Coastal District.
+Coastal Action Against Abuse (CAAA) is a group of professionals who work in partnership to raise public and professional awareness and understanding of the impact of domestic violence/abuse on victims, their families and the wider community.

 If you or someone you know is suffering from domestic abuse; information about support services can be found at on the New Dawn website.

-For Waveney District there is The Waveney Domestic Violence and Abuse Forum which has been established for over 30 years and is a voluntary, non profit making organisation.
-Its aim is to reduce and prevent domestic abuse within the Waveney area.
+The Waveney Domestic Violence and Abuse Forum which has been established for over 30 years and is a voluntary, non profit making organisation.
+Its aim is to reduce and prevent domestic abuse.
 It works locally, with over 40 statutory and voluntary agencies, to help people escape domestic violence and abuse, and to also support them in the community.